How to Do Light Painting with a Smartphone

 Light painting is an easy photography trick to implement with a broad range of applications.
-It just how happens, that light painting on your mobile phone is more straightforward than using a DSLR.
+It just so happens, that light painting on your mobile phone is more straightforward than using a DSLR.
 You can get started in only a few minutes with the things you already have lying around.

 Here’s how to light paint with a smartphone: